oauthstuff/draft-oauth-rar/main.md

    }
 ]
 ```
+Figure: Example authorization details for a credit transfer.

 This example shows a combined request asking for access to account information and permission to initiate a payment: